 30 Family Friendly Things to Do in Morecambe

 The seaside town of Morecambe in Lancashire has been entertaining holiday makers on a budget for decades.
 While Morecambe can offer visitors magnificent views stretching to the Lakeland fells, and its famous son and namesake Eric constantly brings sunshine and a smile, the town has suffered from a lack of investment over the years.
 And like its cousin Blackpool further along the coast it has been ignored in the gentrification of British seaside resorts.
 But changes are afoot with proposals to build The Eden Project North on the sea front, and the iconic Midland Hotel is popular after a faithful restoration.
-We live a short drive from the town and have spent many happy hours at its attractions and festivals.
 Here’s our 30 top tips for things to do on a short family break in Morecambe.

 What to do in Morecambe?

 Morecambe’s future is as tantalizing as the sun over the Lakeland peaks in the distance.
 Sometimes it seems the town just needs to reach out and grasp the gold.
-At other times you wonder if it will ever pick itself up from fading tourism, increasing social deprivation and chronic under-investment.
+At other times you wonder if it will ever pick itself up from the years of social deprivation and under-investment.
 But little by little the scenery is changing and the British press is starting to whisper that Morecambe is on the up.
 Blobby land is no more and the Polo Tower is gone.
-The quasar and Superbowl, both past their prime, have been razed to the ground and new attractions are replacing them.
+The quasar and the superbowl, both past their prime, have been razed to the ground and new attractions are replacing them.
 There are a handful of quirky and interesting festivals.
 And unlike south coast resorts like Brighton, it’s still possible to have a fun family day out or an action packed weekend here for hardly any money.
 Unless you want to splash out on some luxury accommodation?
 More about that later…

 1 Take a selfie with Eric Morecambe

-In almost twenty years of visiting Morecambe I’ve rarely seen Eric Morecambe without an audience.
+I’ve rarely seen Eric Morecambe without an audience.
 Everyone stops to have their photo taken with the comedian’s bronze memorial statue.
-And absolutely everyone smiles.
-I have seen him adorned with Santa hats, jubilee flags, and flowers and he greets it all with the same welcome and humour.
+And absolutely everyone smiles as they adorn him with Santa hats, jubilee flags, and flowers.
 Even celebs seek him out; on Dave Gorman’s comedy tour of the UK I helped guide the comedian and TV presenter from Lancaster to Kendal and his one request was to meet the comic inspiration.
-You might think Eric has one of the most difficult jobs in the world; with his back to Morecambe Bay he’s battered by the weather yet he never sees the sea, and he’s in a constant round of selfies with strangers, even at night when he’s all lit up.
+You might think Eric has one of the most difficult jobs in the world; with his back to Morecambe Bay he’s battered by the weather yet he never sees the sea, and he’s in a constant round of selfies with strangers.
 I wonder occasionally as he stands patiently, buffeted by the wind, if he is waiting for Ernie to join him.
 If you and the family want to join him in a song, the words to Bring Me Sunshine are written below his feet and you can also view the names of the stars that appeared in the shows.

 2 Go back in time at The Midland Hotel

 The restored 1930’s Midland Hotel combines Art Deco with Victorian history in a unique building that’s a beacon in the night.
-The interior of this English Lakes hotel is just as impressive; on a quick tour of the building the artworks come thick and fast; many by Stonemason Eric Gill.
-In fact it’s like a classical art deco treasure hunt where if you look closely you will find Odysseus being welcomed from the sea by Nausicaa in a 16ft relief at reception, and Neptune on the ceiling of the circular staircase.
+The interior of this English Lakes hotel is just as impressive.
+On a quick tour of the building the artworks come thick and fast, many by Stonemason Eric Gill.
+In fact it’s like a classical art deco treasure hunt with Odysseus being welcomed from the sea by Nausicaa in a 16ft relief at reception, and Neptune on the ceiling of the circular staircase.

 The restaurant is loveliest in the summer when the sun is setting.
 You can also watch the sun go down with a cocktail supped beneath the Eric Ravilious mural in the Rotunda bar.
 This mural appeared in TV Poirot’s Double Sin.
-This Morecambe hotel is expensive for an area where a coffee can set you back a coin or two; even a cup of tea will cost you the best part of a fiver, cocktails come with city price tags, and you will feel you are in a strange oasis of posh when you step outside.
+This Morecambe hotel is expensive for an area where a coffee can set you back a coin or two; cocktails come with city price tags, and you will feel you are in a strange oasis of posh when you step outside.
 But go for the sense of going back in time and for the view.
 It’s priceless.

 3 Do a treasure trail